 The Radiologic Science Program at Morehead State University is an associate degree program in Radiologic Sciences.
 Radiologic Science is the science dealing with x-rays and other forms of radiant energy as used in medicine for radiographing (x-raying) bones, organs, etc. and for diagnosing and treating disease.
 Along with lecture courses, the program provides "hands-on" opportunities in state-of-the-art laboratory facilities and clinical education centers.
 Graduates are eligible to apply for the American Registry of Radiologic Technologists national certification examination in radiography.
 After certification, graduates are eligible to seek employment in hospitals, imaging centers and physicians offices as radiographers.
 Graduates may choose to pursue advanced imaging education in areas such as computed tomography, magnetic resonance, nuclear medicine, radiation therapy, and diagnostic medical sonography.
 As part of the Bachelor of Science in Imaging Sciences Degree, the Department of Imaging Sciences offers an advanced imaging program in diagnostic medical sonography and a program that combines computed tomography and magnetic resonance.

 The Radiologic Sciences program has a selective admission process and limited enrollment.
 Students apply in the spring for fall admission (see ADMISSION REQUIREMENTS for additional information).
-Following official acceptance, the program consists of two years of diadactic coursework, laboratory, and two separate clinical assignments.
+Following official acceptance, the program consists of two years of didactic coursework, laboratory, and two separate clinical assignments.

 The Radiologic Science Program, in conjunction with the Department and University's Mission, is committed to preparing graduates to function as competent radiographers and to provide a foundation for continued lifetime learning designated in radiography.